- Installation and updates

 Click Create an API or + New API—you will need to be signed into your Postman account.

-Enter a name for your API—you can rename, delete, or remove it from the workspace using the View more actions (...) menu in the left sidebar.
+You can rename, delete, or remove the API from the workspace using the View more actions (...) menu in the left sidebar.

 When you delete an API or remove it from a workspace, the collections, monitors, mocks, and environments linked to it will not be deleted / removed.

-You can also create APIs from your workspaces dashboard in your web browser by navigating to APIs and clicking Create an API.
+You can create APIs from your workspaces dashboard in the web browser by navigating to APIs and clicking Create an API.

 You can also version your APIs.

-You can define the structure of your API by creating a new schema or importing it from an existing file you can continue editing.
-You can also generate a collection from the schema.
+You can define the structure of your API using its specification.
+You can also generate a collection from a spec.

 You can also sync an API spec from a GitHub repository.